Feel your best at every age: the best vitamins for women in their 30s, 40s, and 50s

 - Fish oil

 Women in their 40s generally have a unique set of nutritional needs.
-Women at this stage are getting ready to enter peri-menopause, the stage that precedes menopause, and may start to experience hot flashes.
-Fish oil, which contains healthy omega-3 fatty acids, is a great supplement to reduce the frequency of hot flashes.
+Women at this stage are preparing to enter peri-menopause, the stage that precedes menopause, and may start to experience hot flashes.
+Fish oil, which contains healthy omega-3 fatty acids, is a great supplement to support overall health during this time.
 It also supports heart and brain health, both of which are essential for maintaining well-being beyond the 30s.

 Dr. Gladd advises that not all fish oils are equal.
 “When looking for fish oil, be sure to opt for wild-caught fish sources and versions tested to be free of mercury and other toxic components.”